Table of Contents

 async

-, we attempt to exhaustively read the entire stream to write to our storage.
-If it's Some(thresh)
+When append_threshold is None, we attempt to exhaustively read the entire stream to write to our storage.
+If it's Some(thresh), we only write upto thresh bytes.

 Let's proceed with our implementation: